 Dance is an art form that has long been celebrated in cultures across the globe.
-Today, the dance industry continues to grow and change in exciting ways.
-For example, television shows like Dancing With The Stars and So You Think You Can Dance have exposed new people to the beauty of dance.
+Today, the dance industry continues to grow and change in exciting ways despite the impact of a global pandemic.
 Online platforms like YouTube provide access to larger audiences for long-term and aspiring dancers alike.
-In this post, we’ll discuss some of the most important 2020 dance studio industry stats and trends.
-These key insights can help you position your studio for success in 2020 and beyond.
+Plus, virtual learning has opened up entirely new avenues of instruction for studios across the world.
+In this post, we’ll discuss some of the most important 2021 dance industry stats and trends.
+These key insights can help you position your studio for success in 2021 and beyond.

 Dance Studio Revenue Stats

 The number of dance studios in the U.S. continues to rise.
 While that might mean more competition, it’s great news overall for all of us in the industry.
 More access to studios means more people are drawn to dance and all of the benefits it has to offer.
 Here are key dance studio industry stats to keep in mind as the new year gets underway.

 - The market size of the dance studio industry has grown by 3% per year from 2015 to 2020.

 - As of 2020, there were approximately 54,627 dance studios operating in the U.S.

 - According to ZipRecruiter, the average salary of a dance studio owner for nationwide job postings is $43,048.